 In this regard, AENOR checks the total emissions declared by the facility, studies the accuracy of both the monitoring systems used and the emissions data at issue and also verifies the emissions report compiled by the company.
 Thereafter, it issues a Verification Report and Opinion.

-The Verification of Greenhouse emissions is intended for facilities subject to the emissions trading included in the National Allocation Plan.
+The Verification of Greenhouse emissions is intended for facilities subject to the emissions trading included in the Emissions Trading Directive 2003/87/EC and posterior amendments.
 (Electricity Generation; Oil refining; Steel industry; Cement; Lime; Tiles and bricks; Decorative tiles and floor tiles Glass, Fired ceramics, Paper pulp, paper and cardboard, aviation, etc.)